ufscwiki/Unfavorable-Semicircle-Wiki/docs/BRILL.md

 resumed from ♐BRILL 49999 (a "regular" BRILL video different than ♐[BRILL 49999](BRILL_49999 "wikilink")) and continued to ♐BRILL 50099.

+Discord user `festercluck` [has documented Brill 49,999 causing a system crash in Android](videolog.txt) (possibly a 2018 Android 9.0 phone, or later model).

 ## Description of video

 "Typical" BRILL videos are five seconds in duration, contain a single